Connect to Context Handler with SAML 2.0

 • https://data.gov.dk/model/core/eid/privilegesIntermediate

-Context Handler SAML 2.0 up-party
+Context Handler SAML 2.0 authentication method

-1. Add at least one technical contact person
+1. Add an administrative contact person

 2. Click Update

-4. Find the SAML 2.0 up-party SP-metadata, in this case https://localhost:44330/testcorp/test-contexthandler-rp/(ch-rp)/saml/spmetadata.
+4. Find the SAML 2.0 authentication method SP-metadata URL, in this case https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata.

 2 - Then go to the Context Handler administration portal